Infineon/mtb-example-ota-https/README.md

     ![](images/booting_without_bootable_image.png)

 **Note:** This example does not demonstrate securely upgrading the image and booting from it using features such as image-signing and secure boot.
-See the [PSoC 64 Line of Secure MCUs](https://www.cypress.com/psoc64) that offer all those features built around MCUboot.
+See the [PSoC&trade; 64 line of secured MCUs](https://www.cypress.com/psoc64) that offer all those features built around MCUboot.

 ## Using the code example

 Create the project and open it using one of the following:

-<details><summary><b>In Eclipse IDE for ModusToolbox&trade;</b></summary>
+<details><summary><b>In Eclipse IDE for ModusToolbox&trade; software</b></summary>

 1. Click the **New Application** link in the **Quick Panel** (or, use **File** > **New** > **ModusToolbox Application**).
-This launches the [Project Creator](http://www.cypress.com/ModusToolboxProjectCreator) tool.
+This launches the [Project Creator](https://www.cypress.com/ModusToolboxProjectCreator) tool.

 2. Pick a kit supported by the code example from the list shown in the **Project Creator - Choose Board Support Package (BSP)** dialog.

    When you select a supported kit, the example is reconfigured automatically to work with the kit.
-To work with a different supported kit later, use the [Library manager](https://www.cypress.com/ModusToolboxLibraryManager) to choose the BSP for the supported kit.
+To work with a different supported kit later, use the [Library Manager](https://www.cypress.com/ModusToolboxLibraryManager) to choose the BSP for the supported kit.
 You can use the Library Manager to select or update the BSP and firmware libraries used in this application.
-To access the Library manager, click the link from the **Quick Panel**.
+To access the Library Manager, click the link from the **Quick Panel**.

    You can also just start the application creation process again and select a different kit.